 Home > Parenting > Child > News 08 July 2013 Skull deformations in Canadian babies Close to half of two-month-old babies have a flat spot on the back of their heads, according to a new Canadian study that suggests changes in parents' habits may be a cause.
-0 iStock Related Flat head syndrome in babies temporary Our baby has a flat head Baby's head injury could be abuse TALK Parenting forum » ASK The Paediatrician » Follow Health24 on Facebook » Quiz Are you ready for a baby? » Baby born as truck kills mother Down syndrome kids’ message to future moms Close to half of two-month-old have a flat spot on the back of their heads, according to a new Canadian study that suggests changes in parents' habits may be a cause.Although not thought to be medically dangerous, the flattened head shape can become permanent, researchers said – which can have psychological implications for kids as they grow up.
+0 iStock Related Flat head syndrome in babies temporary Our baby has a flat head Baby's head injury could be abuse TALK Parenting forum » ASK The Paediatrician » Follow Health24 on Facebook » Quiz Are you ready for a baby? » Baby born as truck kills mother Beautiful short film about radioactive contamination in Japan Close to half of two-month-old have a flat spot on the back of their heads, according to a new Canadian study that suggests changes in parents' habits may be a cause.Although not thought to be medically dangerous, the flattened head shape can become permanent, researchers said – which can have psychological implications for kids as they grow up.
 "This is super common," said Dr Lisa Stellwagen, a neonatologist from the University of California, San Diego School of Medicine, who has studied what's known as plagiocephaly."With the Back To Sleep (campaign) and the overuse of car seats, and people not holding their babies like they used to, we've sort of rediscovered this problem with infants' head shapes," Stellwagen, who wasn't involved in the new study, told Reuters Health.
 Paediatricians in the early 1990s began telling parents to put their babies to sleep on their backs, in an effort to prevent Sudden Infant Death Syndrome (SIDS), also known as crib death.
 That campaign was "enormously successful," Stellwagen said – and the new findings do not mean parents should stop following that advice.
 But there are steps they can take – such as holding their baby as often as possible and having "tummy time" when the baby is awake and supervised – to limit skull deformations, she added.Visible head deformationFor their study, Aliyah Mawji from Mount Royal University in Calgary, Alberta, and her colleagues examined the heads of 440 healthy infants seen for their two-month well-child visit at one of four clinics.
 They found that 205 babies, or about 47%, had some sort of head deformation visible to the naked eye.
 More than three-quarters of those were mild, the researchers wrote on Monday in Pediatrics.
 Prior studies suggested that anywhere from 3% to 61% of babies have a flat spot on their head, Mawji and her colleagues noted.
 Some research has tied plagiocephaly to delayed crawling or rolling over, but babies tend to catch up by 18 months, Mawji said – so it's the potential for being bullied as a child that's more of a concern.
 She said the deformation can be corrected with a helmet – but those typically cost $1000 to $3000, so they should only be a "last resort".For young babies, treatment for a flat spot looks a lot like prevention, researchers said."You want to vary the side of the head that you're putting your infant to sleep on," Mawji told Reuters Health.
 "If their head automatically turns to the right... what you need to do the next night is turn their head to the left."
 Like Stellwagen, Mawji recommended parents keep their baby out of a car seat when they're not driving.
 She also said they should alternate the hand they hold the baby in while feeding.
 Parents might not notice a small head deformation because they get used to how their baby looks, Stellwagen said, so it's important for doctors to take a close look at the skull at early well-child visits.
-Reuters More in Parenting Cranky babies get to watch more TV More: ChildNews advertisement Get a quote Momentum - save up to 35% on healthcare advertisement Read Health24’s Comments Policy Comment on this story 0 comments Add your comment Thank you, your comment has been submitted.
+Reuters More in Parenting Glaucoma can affect babies, too More: ChildNews advertisement Get a quote Momentum - save up to 35% on healthcare advertisement Read Health24’s Comments Policy Comment on this story 0 comments Add your comment Thank you, your comment has been submitted.
 Logout Comment 0 characters remaining Share on Facebook Logout Comment 0 characters remaining Share on Facebook Loading comments...
-Other news Medical Minor foot wounds a major threat for diabetics Parenting Cranky babies get to watch more TV Parenting Young dads at higher risk of depression News Medical devices for kids often only tested on adults Medical Taking NSAIDs with blood thinners ups bleeding risk Medical Young people with epilepsy face higher injury risk From our sponsors Momentum Health OatWell Dual Cross Is being overweight or obese dangerous?
-Tips to keep your immunity strong this winter Smile your way to better health Live healthier Strenghten your immunity » Keep your immunity strong Immune system boosters Boost your family's immunity 5 immune boosters in your kitchen You don’t need a handful of vitamins and supplements to keep your body healthy, check out these five immune boosting foods you probably already have in your kitchen.
-Laugh a little » Eat yourself happy Laugh more and live longer Laughing yoga the best medicine The healing power of laughter A good chuckle doesn't only make you feel happy for a moment, it's beneficial to your health too.
+Other news Medical Smoking during pregnancy linked to ADHD in offspring Medical Decriminalisation of drug use – key to ending HIV Medical New estimates for HIV deaths slashed by a quarter Medical New technique forces HIV out of hiding place Medical Homosexuality ban threatens HIV progress in Uganda News Babies of anxious moms tend to cry more From our sponsors A number of good reasons why saving the tooth is a better option Breakfast like a King Alzheimer’s disease – incurable but preventable Cancer is a word that strikes fear into the hearts of many.
+Live healthier Yoga » Exercise time?
+Yoga mats matter Yoga and sleep What yoga can do for you Yoga is a stress-buster, but it also helps with anxiety, depression, insomnia, back pain and other ills.
+Allergy alert » Allergy myths Cold or allergy?
+Children and allergies Allergy facts vs. fiction Some of the greatest allergy myths and misconceptions can actually be damaging to your health.